Azure/aks-engine/docs/community/developer-guide.md

 ### Building on Windows, OSX, and Linux

-If the above docker container conveniences don't work for your developer environment, below is per-platform guidance to help you set up your local dev environment manually to build AKS Engine from source.
+If the above docker container conveniences don't work for your developer environment, below is per-platform guidance to help you set up your local dev environment manually to build an `aks-engine` binary from source.

-Building AKS Engine from source has a few requirements for each of the platforms.
+Building an `aks-engine` binary from source has a few requirements for each of the platforms.
 Download and install the prerequisites for your platform: Windows, Linux, or Mac:

 #### Windows